ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ![Hot Chocolate](../images/blog/2020-03-18-entity-framework/banana-cakepop.png)

-But you can also use _Playground_ and host a simple GraphQL IDE as a middleware with your server.
-If you want to use playground add the following package:
+But you can also opt for _Playground_ and host a simple GraphQL IDE as a middleware with the server.
+If you want to use playground add the following package to the project:

 ```bash
 dotnet add package HotChocolate.AspNetCore.Playground